DiscoverAll Things PixelPixel CameraHelp at HomeSuperfansPartnerships

 Enhanced accessibility makes Google Pixel phones better for everyone.

 Pixel’s accessibility innovations aren’t just created for the disabled community.
-They’re designed with the disabled community from the start.
+They’re designed with the disabled community, right from the start.

-That’s what drew KR Liu to Google.
-Liu is a longtime advocate for people with disabilities who was diagnosed with severe hearing loss at the age of three.
-In 2018, she was asked to take a look at a new feature in development intended to benefit the Deaf community.
+That’s what drew Google’s Head of Brand Accessibility, KR Liu, to the company.
+Liu, a longtime advocate for people with disabilities, was diagnosed with severe hearing loss at the age of three.
+In 2018, before joining Google, she was asked to consult on a new feature in development intended to benefit the Deaf community: Live Caption

 “My path to Google was doing what Google does best,” Liu says.
 “They bring in the community, they have ideas, they want to hear feedback, and innovation is built because of that.
 That’s really critical when you’re innovating for disabled people.
 They have to be in the room so that you make sure that you’re focusing on their needs.
 It’s part of Google’s mission to make the world’s information universally accessible and useful.”